3 Tips for Parents Having Sleep Troubles During the Pandemic

 If your child is having trouble sleeping at night because their naps have gone out the window, we’ve got some tips for that here.
 Or if they’re having bad dreams we have some recommendations for that too.

 Did you know that a lot of sleep issues can be improved with a simple schedule adjustment?
 Our SweetSpot® sleep predictor can help you determine when your child will next be tired, but not too tired, to fall asleep.
-This free app feature works for babies and toddlers.
+This app feature works for babies and toddlers.